Kofun: Overview

 The kofun tumuli have assumed various shapes throughout history.
 The most common type of kofun is known as a zenpō-kōen-fun (前方後円墳), which is shaped like a keyhole, having one square end and one circular end, when viewed from above.
 There are also circular-type (empun (円墳)), "two conjoined rectangles" typed (zenpō-kōhō-fun (前方後方墳)), and square-type (hōfun (方墳)) kofun.
 Orientation of kofun is not specified.
-For example, in the Mozu kofun group, in Sakai, several of the circular parts are facing north, while other face east.
+For example, in the Mozu kofun group, in Sakai, several of the circular parts are facing north, while others face east.
 However, there is no such formation in the Yanagimoto kofun group.
 Haniwa, terracotta figures, were arrayed above and in the surroundings to delimit and protect the sacred areas.

 Kofun range from several metres to over 400 m long.
 The largest, which has been attributed to Emperor Nintoku, is Daisen Kofun in Sakai City, Osaka Prefecture.

 The funeral chamber was located beneath the round part and comprised a group of megaliths.
 In 1972, the unlooted Takamatsuzuka Tomb was found in Asuka, and some details of the discovery were revealed.
 Inside the tightly assembled rocks, white lime plasters were pasted, and colored pictures depict the 'Asuka Beauties' of the court as well as constellations.
 A stone coffin was placed in the chamber, and accessories, swords, and bronze mirrors were laid both inside and outside the coffin.
 The wall paintings have been designated national treasures and the grave goods as important cultural property, while the tumulus is a special historic site.